Is Repeater-Assisted Massive MIMO Compatible with Dynamic TDD?: NUMERICAL EVALUATIONS

 \subsection{Real-Valued Versus Complex-Valued Repeater Gains}

-Next, we evaluate the effect of using a complex-valued repeater gain, i.e., of optimizing the repeater phase shift in addition to the amplification gain.
-As a baseline, we restrict the repeater gain to be real-valued, where the amplification gain is optimized using our proposed method with $S=1$, i.e., we only consider $\phi_\text{r} = 0$.
+Next, we evaluate the benefit of using a complex-valued repeater gain, i.e., of optimizing the repeater phase shift in addition to the amplification.
+As a baseline, we restrict the repeater gain to be real-valued, which corresponds to the special case of our proposed method with $S=1$, i.e., we only consider $\phi_\text{r} = 0$.
 We also include the performance of the baseline without repeater-assistance.

-In Fig. \ref{fig:gain}, we show the CDFs of the achievable DL and UL SEs at the repeater positions for which we obtained the maximal improvement in the preceding Fig. \ref{fig:SE}.
+In Fig. \ref{fig:gain}, we show the CDFs of the achievable DL and UL SEs at the repeater positions for which we obtained the maximal improvement in Fig. \ref{fig:SE}.
 That is, for $d_\text{r} = -58$ m in DL and $d_\text{r} = 55$ m in UL.
-We note that only optimizing the amplification gain gives a noticeable improvement in comparison to the case with no repeater.
-However, the gain is even more significant when jointly optimizing the phase shift; especially for users experiencing relatively low SEs, whereas the gain is smaller at the peak SEs.
+We note that only optimizing the (real-valued) amplification gain gives a noticeable improvement over the case with no repeater.
+However, the gain is even more significant when jointly optimizing the phase shift, especially for users experiencing relatively low SEs, whereas the gain is smaller at the peak SEs.